 Originally a Cantonese custom, dim sum is inextricably linked to the Chinese tradition of "yum cha," or drinking tea.
 Teahouses sprung up to accommodate weary travelers journeying along the famous Silk Road.
 Rural farmers, exhausted after long hours working in the fields, would also head to the local teahouse for an afternoon of tea and relaxing conversation.

 Dim Sum and Chinese Brunch

-In the west, dim sum came about as a natural result of 19th-century Chinese immigrants - most of whom were from the Canton region - settling on the East and West coasts.
-Some gourmands believe that dim sum inspired the whole idea of "brunch" - combining breakfast and lunch into one large midmorning meal.
-It is true that the word brunch only came into existence in the late 1800's.
+In the west, dim sum came about as a natural result of 19th-century Chinese immigrants—most of whom were from the Canton region—settling on the East and West coasts.
+Some gourmands believe that dim sum inspired the whole idea of "brunch," the combining of breakfast and lunch into one large midmorning meal.
+It is true that the word brunch only came into existence in the late 1800s.

 Dim Sum Food

 Many of the dishes that compose a dim sum-inspired lunch are either steamed or deep-fried.
 Among the former, you'll find everything from steamed pork spareribs, char siu bao, steamed buns with roast pork, and har gao.
 Deep-fried treats include mini spring rolls and wu gok, a type of taro turnover.

 Finally, there's dessert.
 Custard tarts are a must; you may also have a choice between mango or almond pudding.

-All of the above are washed down with copious amounts of green tea.
+All of these delicious foods are washed down with copious amounts of green tea.

 Ordering Dim Sum Dishes